Tauffer-Consulting/domino-docs/docs/run_domino/run_locally_kind.md

   `["path/to/pieces/repository1", "path/to/pieces/repository2"]`.
 It will allow you to change the code in the local pieces repositories and the changes will be reflected in the Domino platform without the need to rebuild the docker images.
 - **Local domino path**: Local path for domino package **(optional)**.
 Only used for hot reloading of domino package code, example: `/path/to/local/domino`

-It can be also configured directly in the `config-domino-local.yaml` file in `dev` section.
+These options can be also configured directly in the `config-domino-local.yaml` file in `dev` section.
 The final configuration file should look like this:

 ```toml